char518/RestyPass/README.md

 - Easier configuration, RestyPass uses annotations to configure individual interface requests.
 - Real-time update configuration, RestyPass support real-time update part of the configuration, such as  disable / enable fallback services, disable / enable circuit breaker, and granularity can be accurate to the interface level。
 - Easy to develop, free to implement most of the core interface of the custom implementation, and direct injection can be enabled（base on Spring context）。
 - Support filter, and feel free to define a new one.
+- Support traffic limit configuration.
 ## Demo（demo[client]+demo-serverside[server]）

 1. client